Creating Articles automatically from Ticket comments with DevRev Snap-in

 }

-In case of errors, we notify with a comment on the Ticket and skip processing.
-This handles failures in timeline retrieval, URL not found, and content retrieval failures.
+In case of errors, the process notifies via comment on the Ticket and skips processing.
+It handles failures in timeline retrieval, URL not found, and content retrieval.

 HTML Parsing and Article Creation

-Extract the contents of the <title> and <article> tags (or <body> if not found) from the page at the URL, and create an Article with createArticle.
-By setting resource.url to the original URL, we maintain a reference from the Article to the original post.
+Extract the content of the <title> and <article> tags (or <body> if not available) from the page, and create an Article with createArticle.
+Setting resource.url to the original URL maintains a reference from the Article to the original post.

 HTML Parsing and Article Creation